Luigi Trillo: Sabbatical

 After resigning with Alaska, Trillo was offered by its main rival San Miguel Beermen to be their head coach to replace Biboy Ravanes.
 But that time the Beermen offered him, Trillo was already talking with the Meralco Bolts.

 Meralco

 Norman Black's assistant

 He was hired as an assistant to Norman Black at Meralco.

-In July 6, 2022, he was appointed as interim coach while Norman Black was taking a leave.
+On July 6, 2022, he was appointed as interim coach while Norman Black was taking a leave.
 Trillo guided the team into a win against Rain or Shine.
-In July 31, 2022, he led the Bolts to defeat Barangay Ginebra in Game 3 of the best of three quarterfinals series.
+On July 31, 2022, he led the Bolts to defeat Barangay Ginebra in Game 3 of the best of three quarterfinals series.
 This is the first time that the team defeated Ginebra in a playoff series.
 He coached the team until August 3, 2022, when Black returned from overseas.

 As head coach

-In May 8, 2023, he was appointed as head coach while Norman Black was relegated as the team's consultant.
+On May 8, 2023, he was appointed as head coach while Norman Black was relegated as the team's consultant.
 In the 2024 PBA Philippine Cup he led the Meralco Bolts to their first ever championship in its franchise history after beating the San Miguel Beermen 4 games to 2.